api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 4. <b>Submitting a bid</b>

-The searcher would then submit a bid to the OevAuctionHouse contract with the specified conditions to receive the price update i.e price of ETH <= 2000.
+The searcher would then submit a bid to the OevAuctionHouse contract with the specified conditions to receive the price update, i.e. price of ETH <= 2000.
 In order to submit a bid, the searcher doesn't need to have collateral deposited in the OevAuctionHouse contract.
-However for a bid to be eligible to win an auction, the searcher needs to have the required collateral deposited in the OevAuctionHouse contract.

-Note: The collateral doesn't get locked until the bid is awarded.
+However for a bid to be eligible to win an auction, a collateral deposit in the OevAuctionHouse contract is required.
+The collateral doesn't get locked until the bid is awarded.

 5. <b>Start of a new Auction Round</b>